bormaxi8080/osint-timeline/DRAFT.md

 Australian Open Source Intelligence Gathering Resources, Australias Largest Open Source Intelligence Repository for Cyber Professionals and Ethical Hackers: https://github.com/DFW1N/DFW1N-OSINT

+Build an email spam detector using Amazon SageMaker: https://aws.amazon.com/blogs/machine-learning/build-an-email-spam-detector-using-amazon-sagemaker/

 An n-gram is a collection of n successive items in a text document that may include words, numbers, symbols, and punctuation.
 N-gram models are useful in many text analytics applications where sequences of words are relevant, such as in sentiment analysis, text classification, and text generation.
 N-gram modeling is one of the many techniques used to convert text from an unstructured format to a structured format.
 An alternative to n-gram is word embedding techniques, such as [word2vec](https://www.mathworks.com/discovery/word2vec.html): https://www.mathworks.com/discovery/ngram.html

 20 command line tools for forensic investigation of Windows artifacts: https://github.com/dfir-dd/dfir-toolkit

 Elcomsoft # iOS Forensic Toolkit Tips & Tricks: https://blog.elcomsoft.com/2023/07/ios-forensic-toolkit-tips-tricks/

+HackBrowserData is a command-line tool for decrypting and exporting browser data ( passwords, history, cookies, bookmarks, credit cards, download records, localStorage and extension ) from the browser.
+It supports the most popular browsers on the market and runs on Windows, macOS and Linux.: https://github.com/moonD4rk/HackBrowserData

 WhatsApp spy - logs online/offline events from ANYONE in the world: https://github.com/jasperan/whatsapp-osint